CheyenneMDavid/ForagingLink-API/README.md

 The Courses app is used to publish and manage upcoming courses in the seasons of spring, summer, and autumn.
 It allows all users, whether authenticated or not, to view course listings and details, while only admins have the ability to create, update, or delete courses.
 Each course detail page includes essential information such as the season, title, date, description, location, and maximum number of participants.

-Within the Courses app, "the `CourseList` view" returns courses with future dates, limiting the display to 3.
+Within the Courses app, "the `UpComingCourse` view" returns courses with future dates, limiting the display to the 3 most immediate.
 Whilst "the `FullCourseList` view" returns all future courses, making them available for the front end.
+Available spaces for the course are set to 10 by default and then managed by calculating the Maximum Capacity, minus the number of registrations.

 ### Course Registrations

 The Course Registrations app manages user registrations for the courses offered.
 It allows users to register for courses and stores relevant information such as contact details, dietary restrictions, and emergency contact information.
-The app ensures that courses are not over-subscribed by setting the registration status to "Pending" by default, which can be managed via the admin panel.
+Due to only authenticated users being able to submit a registration.

 #### Dynamic Tracking of Course Spaces

-The **Course Registrations** app dynamically tracks the number of available spaces for each course.
-This ensures up to date information on space availability on courses.
+The combination of the **Course Registration** app supplying the registrations and the **Courses** app validating the number of spaces allows dynamic tracking of the number of available spaces for each course.
+This ensures up to date information on space availability.

 - **Available Spaces**: Each course has a predefined maximum number of participants.
 As users register for a course, the available spaces count is updated in real-time.